North–South Corridor, Singapore

-According to the Land Transport Authority (LTA), the continuous bus lanes along the NSC will be able to reduce bus travelling times from Woodlands, Sembawang, Yishun, and Ang Mo Kio to the city by up to 30 minutes through morning and evening peak express bus services, and also make bus connections between residential towns along the NSC faster by allowing intra-town buses to leverage the ramps and bus lanes on the surface.
-A cycling path along the entire stretch of the highway will link up the Park Connector Networks and dedicated cycling path networks within HDB towns along the entire corridor to the city centre.
+According to the Land Transport Authority (LTA), the continuous bus lanes along the NSC will be able to reduce bus travelling times from Woodlands, Sembawang, Yishun and Ang Mo Kio to the city by up to 30 to 45 minutes through morning and evening peak express bus services and also make bus connections between residential towns along the NSC faster by allowing intra-town buses to leverage the ramps and bus lanes on the surface.
+A cycling path along the entire stretch of the highway will link up the Park Connector Networks (PCN) and dedicated cycling path networks within new towns along the entire corridor to the city-centre.

-When first conceptualised in 2011, the NSE was initially targeted to be ready by 2020.
+First conceptualised in 2011, the NSE was initially targeted to be ready by 2020.
 In January 2016, the NSE was then reconfigured to instead be part of the NSC, with a new completion date of 2026 set for the NSC.
-However, due to significant delays in construction, the deadline has been pushed back multiple times.
-It is now expected for the viaduct (at the northern terminus of the expressway) to be opened in 2027, and the underground tunnels (at the southern terminus of the expressway) to be opened in 2029.
+However, due to significant delays in construction that was exacerbated by the COVID-19 pandemic from 2020 to 2023, the deadline was pushed further.
+It was then expected for the viaduct (at the northern terminus of the expressway, situated between Admiralty Road West and Lentor Avenue) to be opened in 2027 and the underground tunnels (at the southern terminus of the expressway) to be opened in 2029.
+However, on 12 September 2026, the LTA reported that construction was entering its "most technically demanding" phase.
+On 17 September 2026, the authorities announced that the completion of the NSC will be further delayed by 2 years, with the viaduct and the tunnel section now expected to open in phases from 2029 and 2031 respectively.